ianquigley-sap/fiori-innovation-day-hands-on/exercises/ex0/README.md

 ![image](ex0img7.png)

-You will be presented with a blank file apart from 2 curly braces:
+You will be presented with a json object of predefined configurations:

 ![image](ex0img8.png)

-Between the curly braces, enter the text:
+Add the following property to the json object, ensuring that it is separated by a comma:

 ```JSON
 "sap.ux.help.testBetaFeatures.enableFioriAIAppModeler": "165a0e31-35ea-4bee-8d47-b8593435a82g"